West Hartlepool: History

 The town of West Hartlepool was founded by Ralph Ward Jackson who went on to become managing director of the Stockton and Hartlepool Railway in 1848.

-The area known as Newburn Raw, part of the ancient village of Stranton, steadily grew into a centre for shipping and railway transportation.
+The area known as Newburn Raw, part of the ancient village of Stranton, steadily grew into a centre for shipping and railway transport.
 The West Hartlepool Harbour and Dock (8 acre) opened on 1 June 1847.
 Five years later, also on 1 June, the Jackson dock (14 acre) opened as well as a railway connecting West Hartlepool to Leeds, Manchester and Liverpool.
 Massive timber trading with Baltic countries began as timber was needed for pitprops in nearby coal mines.
 The area's population grew quickly as a result.
 Eight shipbuilding yards were established.
 Supporting shipbuilding and repair were: a canvas manufacturing firm, Bastow Brothers and W. Taylor iron foundries, block and mast makers and other related machinery.

 Streets were laid out along which shops and brick homes were built.
 Standard town services followed including paved roads, gas and electricity, sewers, a slaughterhouse, cemetery and more.

 Jackson built a large church, Christ Church, from stone excavated from the docks and the parish was consecrated in 1854 by the Bishop of Durham.
 Swainson Dock opened on 3 June 1856, named after Ward Jackson's father-in-law.
 In 1878 the William Gray & Company ship yard in West Hartlepool achieved the distinction of launching the largest tonnage of any shipyard in the world, a feat to be repeated on a number of occasions.

-The municipal borough of West Hartlepool was created in 1887, and, with its headquarters at West Hartlepool Town Hall, it was promoted to the status of county borough, outside the control of Durham County Council, in 1902.
-In 1967, a county borough, called Hartlepool, was established by amalgamating West Hartlepool with old Hartlepool.
+West Hartlepool was formerly a chapelry in the parish of Stranton, The municipal borough of West Hartlepool was created in 1887, and, with its headquarters at West Hartlepool Town Hall, on 31 December 1894 West Hartlepool became a separate civil parish, the district was promoted to the status of county borough, outside the control of Durham County Council, in 1902.
+On 1 April 1967, a county borough, called Hartlepool, was established by amalgamating West Hartlepool with old Hartlepool, the parish was also abolished and merged with Hartlepool.
+In 1961 the parish had a population of 77,035.